 This weekend I just had to get the new rig on the air.
 I’ve had the 756 Pro for days now but have not been able to do anything but listen as all I had for an antenna was a random length of wire tossed out the window.

 All I needed was a simple dipole to see if this radio could transmit.
 So this Friday right after I got home from work I started to fashion a temporary dipole, or doublet to be exact.
 I hooked up some balanced ladder line to my MJF tuner and tossed it out the window.
 Then I headed out with a small roll of bare wire in hand.
 Now, I didn’t really bother to measure the lengths of the two wires I was connecting very accurately.
-I cut two pieces, about 16 feet each and put some plastic insulators on the far ends.
-Maybe, just maybe it will tune up on 20 meters.
+I cut two pieces, about 16 feet each, and put some plastic insulators on the far ends.
+Maybe, just maybe it will tune-up to 20 meters.

 Having no antenna launcher of any kind, I had to just tie the ends off as high as I could.
-I got it up about 12 feet from ground.
+I got it up about 12 feet from the ground.
 Pretty pathetic I know.
-You can see from the photo that my shack is actually higher that the center of the antenna.
-Into the shack I head.
+You can see from the photo that my shack is actually higher than the center of the antenna.
+Into the shack, I head.